AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/tabstrip.md

 # Tab Strip

 Displays a strip of tab headers.
-You can use this control as a horizontal menu.&#x20;
+You can use this control as a horizontal menu.

 The tab strip is comprised `<TabItem>` elements.
-These are displayed in the sequence that they appear in the XAML. &#x20;
+These are displayed in the sequence that they appear in the XAML.

 ## Useful Property